equinor/TimeSeriesAnalysis/contributing.md

 In general, this class library is intended to be applied to industrial data where excitation may be less-than-ideal.
 For that reason the focus should be on parametric identification, **not** non-parametric models like Finite-Impulse Repsonse(FIR) models.

+## Coding convention

+All code should follow conventional C# naming convetions, including using camelCase.